bangalore-haskell-user-group/Meetup/2017-MAY-20-software-transactional-memory/README.md

 Software Transactional Memory by Abhiroop Sarkar.
 This talks goes into the motivation behind concurrent Haskell, talks a little bit about locks and MVar and shows how they lack composability.
-It then presents STM, shows how it is composaable, what composability really means.
+It then presents STM, shows how it is composable, what composability really means.
 Followed by that the basic STM API is presented, and 3 examples of using STM to solve real world example is presented.